 Get out the Paper

 When Takedown isn’t an option, many coaches revert to paper score books and transcribe those results into Takedown at a later time, perhaps in between rounds or after the event.
-The challenge with branded paper score books is that they aren’t optimized for transcribing tournament results into Takedown.
+The challenge with popular branded paper score books is that they aren’t optimized for transcribing tournament results into Takedown.